walbourn/walbourn.github.io/_posts/2015-03-23-the-zombie-directx-sdk.md

 <h1>Project Configuration</h1>

-<p>Assuming you had a <code>dxsdk</code> subtree configured as described above, then you should use the following as <em>Additional Include Paths</em> and <em>Additional Library Paths</em> in your project settings depending on your target platform if you have legacy DirectX SDK dependencies. <em>Ideally you should minimize and work to eliminate all use of the legacy DirectX SDK in favor of the standard Windows SDK content.</em></p>
+Assuming you had a <code>dxsdk</code> subtree configured as described above, then you should use the following as <em>Additional Include Paths</em> and <em>Additional Library Paths</em> in your project settings depending on your target platform if you have legacy DirectX SDK dependencies. <em>Ideally you should minimize and work to eliminate all use of the legacy DirectX SDK in favor of the standard Windows SDK content.</em>

 <ul>
 <li>For Windows Store apps, universal Windows apps, Windows phone apps, and Xbox One apps you should <span style="text-decoration: underline;">not use any</span> of these paths in your build.</li>
 </ul>